 ~~~~

-But all the historical evidence suggests that Paul never even existed.
+But all the historical evidence suggests that Paul never existed.
 And I do not believe the writings attributed to Paul can save us.
-Christians must remember that salvation is the product of a personal relationship with Jesus Christ – a relationship where one learns and carefully follows all of His teachings.
+Christians must remember that their salvation is the product of a personal relationship with Jesus Christ – a relationship where one learns and carefully follows all of His teachings.

 ~~~~